neil-hickey/docs-tap/namespace-provisioner/use-case3.hbs.md

       ```

     Using GitOps
-    : Add the following configuration to your TAP values
+    : Add the following configuration to your `tap-values.yaml` file:

       ```yaml
       namespace_provisioner: